ansh10/HireMe/README.md

 Job seekers can apply for a specific job by clicking the "Apply" button on the dashboard.
 Contributing
 Contributions are welcome!
 If you'd like to contribute to HireMe, please follow our contribution guidelines.

+## Usage

+Explore the [Usage](#usage) section to understand how to utilize the features of HireMe, whether you are an employer looking to post jobs or a job seeker searching for opportunities.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to HireMe, please refer to the [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.

 ---